SeaQL/summer-of-code/2022/APPLICATION.md

 **Location:** (What city and country you reside in?)

-**Education:** (If you are a full-time student or a recently graduate, please attach your academic transcript and CC to hello@sea-ql.org p.s.
+**Education:** (If you are a full-time student or a recent graduate, please attach your academic transcript and CC to hello@sea-ql.org p.s.
 We do not look at your grades, but are more interested in your exposure to various computer science topics)

 **Email:** (Your email address)